First Year Leadership Experience

 What positions are available within the program?

-Association Councils have four distinct positions, which work in tandem to serve the residential community: president, vice president, secretary and publicity coordinator, and programming and events coordinator.
+Association Councils have four distinct positions, which work in tandem to serve the residential community: president, vice president, publicity chair, and events coordinator.
 You will decide your position collaboratively with your AC after the retreat in September.

 First Year Council has a president and vice president who are elected by the entire First Year class.
 In order to run, you must first be elected into First Year Council.
 If you are a FYC representative, but not the president or vice president, you will serve on a committee (such as service, multiculturalism, event planning, etc.) and will have other leadership opportunities within the organization.

 What's the expected time commitment?